 - Loose gravel

 A surfacing expert can help you determine what surfacing is best for your property layout, preferences and budget.

 Hire a professional surfacing company

-For expert advice and experience, hire a reputable surfacing company – such as the professionals here at UK Surfacings – to ensure any work carried out on your property meets all legal requirements.
-We can help make sense of planning guidance and legal regulations, as well as help you seek any planning permission.
+For expert advice and experience, hire a reputable surfacing company – such as the professionals here at UK Surfacings Ltd – to ensure any work carried out on your property meets all legal requirements.
+We can help make sense of planning guidance and legal regulations, as well as help you seek any necessary planning permission.
 One of our experts will work closely with you to identify reasonable and affordable solutions for your home.
-They will also ensure all work carried out is completed with high-quality materials to guarantee a finished which is both aesthetically pleasing and highly durable.
+They will also ensure all work carried out is completed with high quality materials to guarantee a finished which is both aesthetically pleasing and highly durable.